ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 ### Partition

 Currently, `devel` and `mpi` partitions are available.
-Both have identical 64 core, 2x Emerald Rapids Platinum 8562Y+, 500GiB RAM (487GiB usable) nodes.
-For more detailed information about job limits and avalable compute nodes in each partition, please refer to [our Bouchet partition documentation](/clusters/bouchet/#partitions-and-hardware).
+For detailed information about job limits and avalable compute nodes in each partition, please refer to [our Bouchet partition documentation](/clusters/bouchet/#partitions-and-hardware).
 Please use `devel` partition for code development, debugging, and compilation.
 Jobs submitted to [`mpi` partitions](/clusters-at-yale/job-scheduling/mpi/) need to request at least two nodes and are allocated full nodes.